astral-sh/ruff/CONTRIBUTING.md

 #### Tips

-- Use `cargo benchmark <filter>` to only run specific benchmarks.
-For example: `cargo benchmark linter/pydantic` to only run the pydantic tests.
+- Use `cargo bench -p ruff_benchmark <filter>` to only run specific benchmarks.
+For example: `cargo benchmark lexer` to only run the lexer benchmarks.
-- Use `cargo benchmark --quiet` for a more cleaned up output (without statistical relevance)
+- Use `cargo bench -p ruff_benchmark -- --quiet` for a more cleaned up output (without statistical relevance)
-- Use `cargo benchmark --quick` to get faster results (more prone to noise)
+- Use `cargo bench -p ruff_benchmark -- --quick` to get faster results (more prone to noise)

 ### Profiling Projects